franzbu/EnhancedSpaces.spoon/README.md

 ## Introduction
-EnhancedSpaces requires [Hammerspoon](https://www.hammerspoon.org/), so if you haven't used the latter yet, go ahead with its installation.
+EnhancedSpaces requires [Hammerspoon](https://www.hammerspoon.org/), so in case you haven't used the latter yet, go ahead with its installation.

-A few words about Hammerspoon: When it comes to macOS, the obvious choice for developing an application like EnhancedSpaces is Swift; however, I discovered Hammerspoon with its Lua-based approach some time ago and have come to appreciate it.
+You can simply regard Hammerspoon as a requirement for EnhancedSpaces; you install it alongside EnhancedSpaces and then forget about it.
+Which is perfectly fine.

-I can recommend Hammerspoon beyond it being a requirement for EnhancedSpaces; it's a powerful and flexible way for adding value to your macOS in virtually any respect.
-Care for an example?
+However, Hammerspoon might be worthy of a second look in case you're interested in improving workflows on your Mac.
+Let me demonstrate that with an example:

 ``` lua
 -- connect to VPN